 The Brandigo\China old guard can tell many a tale of ‘negotiations’ with purchasing managers in Chinese companies.
 We can bemoan that these folks know the cost of everything and the value of nothing, but getting costs down is the job of procurement departments the world over.
 They think with their heads, not their hearts.

-In the good old days, some old fashioned guanxi would grease the wheels.
-Taking the manager out for a lavish meal or showering him or her with gifts was a good place to start, and still goes on in some more traditional companies.
-For multinationals though, especially those big on corporate compliance, these kinds of gestures are a thing of the past.
+In the 'bad' old days, some old fashioned guanxi would grease the wheels.
+Taking the manager out for a lavish meal or showering him or her with gifts was a good place to start.
+That sort of business practice has now, thankfully, long become a thing of the past.

-Customer aftercare is becoming more and more important in China, and using digital tools, it is easier to maintain this relationship.
-You can send surveys asking for feedback, incentivizing people with a chance to win in a lucky draw.
-Hosting events for existing customers is another great way to meet them in person and develop a personal relationship.
-Sending personalized emails or WeChat messages is another option for making that customer feel valued – and keeping your brand top of mind.
+Customer service and aftercare are vital in China, and using digital tools, it is easier to maintain this relationship.
+For example, you can send surveys asking for feedback, incentivizing people with a chance to win in a lucky draw.
+Hosting exclusive events for existing customers is another great way to meet them in person and develop a personal relationship.
+Sending personalized emails or WeChat messages with quality, relevant content, is another option for making that customer feel valued – and keeping your brand front of mind.

 B2C – This time it’s personal